API Configuration: Enable the XML API and Configure Custom Fields

 Allow HTTP Access to XML API

-This feature is available only to customers who own an on-premises Secure Remote Access Appliance.
+This feature is available only to customers who own an on-premises BeyondTrust Appliance B Series.
 BeyondTrust Cloud customers do not have access to this feature.

 By default, access to the API is SSL-encrypted.
 However, you can choose to allow unencrypted HTTP access.
-It is highly recommended that HTTP access be disallowed as a security best practice.
+We strongly recommend that HTTP access be disallowed as a security best practice.

 This option has been deprecated as of 16.1 and does not appear to new users.
 For users upgrading from a version prior to 16.1, the option is still available if you continue to use the deprecated method of authenticating to the API with a user account.
 If you switch to the preferred method of authenticating with an API account, all API traffic must occur over HTTPS.